espressif/vscode-esp-idf-extension/README.md

 ## Code Coverage

-We provide editor highlight code coverage and HTML reports for your ESP-IDF project, if coverage files are generated on build.
+We provide editor code coverage highlight and HTML reports for ESP-IDF projects, if coverage files are generated on build directory.
 For more info please take a look at [Code Coverage](./docs/COVERAGE.md).

 ## Debugging